Tata Consultancy Services

-Tata Consultancy Services (TCS) is an Indian multinational technology company specializing in information technology services and consulting.
+Tata Consultancy Services Limited (TCS) is an Indian multinational technology company specialising in information technology services and consulting.
 Headquartered in Mumbai, it is a part of the Tata Group and operates in 150 locations across 46 countries.
 As of 2024, Tata Sons owned 71.74% of TCS, and close to 80% of Tata Sons' dividend income came from TCS.

 TCS ranked seventh on the Fortune India 500 list for 2024.
-In September 2021, TCS recorded a market capitalization of US$200 billion, becoming the first Indian IT company to achieve this valuation.
+In September 2021, TCS recorded a market capitalisation of US$200 billion, becoming the first Indian IT company to achieve this valuation.
+However, its market capitalisation declined to under US$100 billion in June 2026.
 In 2012, it was the world's second-largest user of U.S. H-1B visas.